Soothe a Sore Throat with These Homemade Gargles

 Got a sweet-tooth?
 This sugary remedy makes short work of a sore throat: Mix 1 teaspoon each of powdered ginger and honey, 1/2 cup of hot water, and the juice of 1/2 squeezed lemon.
 Pour the water over the ginger, then add the lemon juice and honey.
 Honey coats the throat and also has mild antibacterial properties.

-Head Off Heartburn
+Gargles to Head Off Heartburn

 Stop heartburn with a saltwater gargle.
 The briny solution helps rinse away and neutralize acids in the throat, relieving the burning sensation and promoting fast healing of irritated mucous membranes.
 Mix 1/4 teaspoon salt in a cup of warm water.

 Does the taste of Listerine make you cringe?
 You can make our own mouthwash.
 Just add two tablespoons of bruised cloves to two cups of vodka, sherry, or light wine, let sit for a week, then strain and bottle.
-To use add one to three teaspoons to water.
+To use, add one to three teaspoons to water.

 If alcohol isn’t your thing you can freshen your breath with a quick swish of clove tea.
 To make the tea, pour a cup of boiling water over one or two teaspoons of bruised cloves, steep, strain, then let cool.

-Clobber the Common Cold
+Gargles to Clobber the Common Cold

 Next time you feel the sniffles coming on try gargling with a dash of Tabasco sauce in water.
 Hot-sauce aficionados swear it’s the quickest way to open up clogged airways.